simbli/seacharts/README.md

 Note that the `new_data` argument may be omitted or set to `False` if the desired regional feature data has already been unpacked and processed into shapefiles in a previous call.
-Available map features may be identified by the `enc.supported_environment` attribute.
+Available map features may be identified by the `ENC.supported_environment` attribute.
 Additionally, the `origin` and `extent` arguments here may be different from the one used to extract the external ENC data, allowing for loading of more specific (smaller) areas of interest into memory during runtime.
-The `enc.visualize_environment` method continuously reads the position and heading of ships in a csv file and displays it in a decoupled environment using multiprocessing, and may be saved as a GIF using `enc.save_visualization`.
+The `ENC.visualize_environment` method continuously reads the position and heading of ships in a csv file and displays it in a decoupled environment using multiprocessing, and may be saved as a GIF using `ENC.save_visualization`.

 ## Contributors